EDUCBA Logo

 Maintaining a monarchy can be expensive, with taxpayers often funding the royal family’s lifestyle and official duties.

-Example: The British monarchy’s annual budget, paid for by UK taxpayers, has faced criticism for its cost.
+Example: The British monarchy’s annual budget, funded by UK taxpayers, has been criticized for its cost.

 6. Dynastic Struggles

-Hereditary monarchies can lead to power struggles within royal families, which can destabilize the nation.
+Hereditary monarchies can lead to power struggles within royal families, thereby destabilizing the nation.

-Example: The historical Wars of the Roses in England were a result of competing claims to the English throne among different branches of the royal family.
+Example: The Wars of the Roses in England resulted from competing claims to the English throne among branches of the royal family.

 7. Gender Inequality